Mxlan2711/hangman/README.md

 ## 📦 Features
 - Multiplayer support
+- Reads the **word to guess** from a file provided as a command-line argument
 - ASCII art for each stage of failure
-- Dynamic word selection before the game starts
 - Simple console-based interface

 ---